Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing: Distinguishability of Dressed and Bare PBHs

 \subsection{Observed events with discrimination capability}

 As a proxy of discrimination efficiency, we consider the fraction of observed GW lensing events that contain enough weak diffraction and bGO regimes in measured bands.
 Our analysis serves as a pilot study for a more dedicated analyses in the future.
-More specifically, we estimate the conditional probability $P_\mathrm{WD+bGO}$ satisfying the following two conditions
+More specifically, we estimate the discrimination fraction of detectable lensing events by the following two conditions

 where $x_F^\mathrm{max}$ is the Fresnel length at the lowest sensitive frequency of the GW detector, and $f_e$ is the GW frequency at the $x_F=x_E$ instance. $x_E$ is the Einstein radius of dPBH.